platynereis/platynereis.github.io/resources.md

 Applied methods, which addresses questions about "Lifecycle and Ecology", "Behavior", "Imaging", "Sequencing and DNA/ RNA editing" and "Biochemistry".

 - [**Community**](/resources/community/) <br>
+Challenges in *Platynereis* research are addressed by several working groups.

 - [**Links**](/resources/links/) <br>